nice-game-hints/zniw-adventure/LeavingFungilla/leaving.md

 order: 20
 ---

-Agu's plan is to re-open the village gate so that nobody will get hurt when you confront the Pterosaur - make your way there!
+Agu's plan is to re-open the village gate so that nobody will get hurt when you confront the Azhdarchid - make your way there!

 # What about all the villagers?
 You can talk to them, of course!
 Just remember that you're supposed to make your way to the main gate.